 Note: you'll probably need the user manual for your wireless router in order to accomplish these tasks, as the steps required to accomplish them vary by router model.
 If you have misplaced your original manual, visit your router manufacturer's web site to obtain an online version.
 You can usually determine your router's manufacturer and model number from a physical label located someplace (usually stuck on the back or bottom) on the router .

-2. Check all registered userIDs on your router.
+2. Check all registered userIDs on your router immediately AFTER you have changed your default admin ID/password.
 Find the list of all user ids registered on your router.
 This list should be accessible from someplace in your router's administration menus.
 Open the list, and make sure that nobody has added any additional accounts.
 Delete any unknown accounts - they may have been placed there by attackers.

 4. Ensure that your router uses encryption for all sessions.
 Select the STRONGEST encryption that your router and other wireless equipment support.
 If you have any older wireless devices that do not support strong encryption, consider upgrading those devices (you do not want to weaken your router's encryption in order to support these older devices - doing so will make it easier for criminals and snoops to spy on you).
 See: http://www.pcworld.com/article/130330/article.html for some hints.
 Currently for home users, the best choice is WPA2/PSK with a strong encryption password.
 For companies, WPA2 Enterprise mode is better, but requires a RADIUS server somewhere on your network.
 Never use WEP encryption, as it is flawed, and easily "cracked".

-5. If your router supports a firewall, make sure that it is enabled.
-This is usually the default, BUT - if you had the default password set (or any of the "NEVER USE" passwords noted item #1 above), AND you had remote admin/config enabled, and the router has been connected to the internet for a while (like 5 minutes!) - re-check to make sure that someone hasn't turned the firewall off.
+5. If your router supports a firewall, Intrusion Prevention (IPS), and/or Intrusion Detection (IDS) capabilities, make sure that they are enabled.
+These should be "on" by default, BUT - if you had the default password set (or any of the "NEVER USE" passwords noted item #1 above), AND you had remote admin/config enabled, and the router has been connected to the internet for a while (like 5 minutes!) - re-check to make sure that someone hasn't turned the them off.

 6. Turn off responses to PING (ICMP) to make your router less detectable from the internet.
 If your router does not respond to these requests, potential attackers won't "find" you as easily, and if they don't find you, they're less likely to attack you.
 Note that doing this will not make you completely invisible, and security by obscurity is NOT to be relied on as your sole protection - but it IS another layer of protection that can at least slow down inexperienced attackers.